qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 You can visualize separation of concerns as a 3-D pyramid of modules, with high-level functionality at the top, and low level functionality at the bottom.

 ![Marshmallows](marshmallow-software-dependency-pyramid.webp)

+_Diagram is not to scale: I should have chopped the toothpicks in half first._

 As the diagram illustrates, it should be possible to arrange all modules in a vertical way so that there are no horizontal or upward connections between them: higher levels only use lower levels.